leanix/leanix-custom-reports/pathfinder/vtables/cimmasterlist/README.md

 `npm start`

 This command will start the local development server.
-Please make sure you're logged in the leanIX workspace first (`lxr.json`).
+Please make sure you're logged in the leanIX workspace from `lxr.json` first.

 `npm run upload`